-Disease and Illness: Women are generally more susceptible to a wider variety of medical conditions that can lead to hair loss than men.
-Many illness cause hair loss.
+- Disease and Illnesses: Many illnesses cause hair loss.
+Women are generally more susceptible to a wider variety of medical conditions that can lead to hair loss than men.

 The Ludwig Scale

-While the Ludwig Scale helps broadly categorize female pattern hair loss, there are many women who do not fall neatly into one of these boxes or have different types of hair loss.
+While the Ludwig Scale helps broadly categorize female pattern hair loss, there are many women who do not fall neatly into one of these boxes or have a different hair disorder.

-Hair Club understands the differences between male and female hair loss and has designed treatments and programs specifically for the unique needs of women.
-Hair Club’s team of hair loss experts and licensed cosmetologists are familiar with the many possible hair loss causes in women and can help identify the source and develop a personalized hair loss treatment plan.
+We have designed non-surgical, surgical and product solutions specifically for the unique needs of women.
+Our team of Hair Loss Experts and stylists are familiar with the many possible hair loss causes in women and can help identify the source and develop a personalized hair loss treatment plan.